fbpx

 After a devastating hurricane season, it is time for the St. Petersburg City Council and Pinellas County Board of County Commissioners to reexamine their priorities.

-Earlier this year, the City and County approved contracts with the Tampa Bay Rays and Hines Development teams to build a new baseball stadium and redevelop 86 acre of the Historic Gas Plant District in downtown St. Petersburg.
+Earlier this year, the City and County approved contracts with the Tampa Bay Rays and Hines Development teams to build a new baseball stadium and redevelop 86 acres of the Historic Gas Plant District in downtown St. Petersburg.
 This deal is expected to cost St. Petersburg and Pinellas County anywhere from $600 million (the City and County’s projection) to $2.4 billion (according to Florida Tax Watch).
 However, the County Commissioners and City Councilmembers must still vote to finance the deal through the sale of municipal bonds.

 It is not too late for our elected officials to vote no to the proposed billion-dollar debt needed to pay for the stadium.
 The County Commissioners are expected to vote on the issue Nov.
 19, and City Council is expected to vote Nov.
 21. City Council members and County Commissioners should vote no, and send the agreements back to the City to be rebalanced in favor of taxpayers.